simonvincenthk/simonvincenthk.github.io/_posts/2021-12-20-Appendix A: EnergyPlus Shoebox Model.md.md

 For the purposes of this study, the former is used because it accurately models human bahviour and is well documented.
 Using this method, a maximum indoor temperature can be set above which the windows will be opened and buoyancy-driven cooling will occur.

-Note: This part of the EnergyPlus Model is unresolved.
-See https://unmethours.com/question/66159/how-can-windows-be-controlled-so-that-they-allow-buoyancy-driven-cooling-in-a-multi-level-building/ for more information.
+{% include alert.html text="Note: This part of the EnergyPlus Model is unresolved.
+See https://unmethours.com/question/66159/how-can-windows-be-controlled-so-that-they-allow-buoyancy-driven-cooling-in-a-multi-level-building/ for more information." %}

 ## References Revisited <a class="anchor" id="references-revisited"></a>
 [^evins-21]: Evins, 2021: *Building Energy Data for Machine Learning*
 [^lari-21]: Lari, 2021: *Shaded Window Models Energy Plus*
 [^bigladder-21]: Big-Ladder Software, 2021: Energy Plus Web-Based Documentation